angelajjones/portfolio/PhD/README.md

 ### The building blocks of active learning strategies
 Active learning strategies can be theoretically broken down into three main components:
-- The hypothesis space (i.e., the structured mental representation of the information gathered during the task)
+- The hypothesis space (i.e., the structured mental representation of the information gathered during the task),
-- Sampling strategies (i.e., what learners care about the most when choosing what to look at next, for instance, do they care most about being right or about exploring all their possibilities?)
+- Sampling strategies (i.e., what learners care about the most when choosing what to look at next, for instance, do they care most about being right or about exploring all their possibilities?),
 - Adaptiveness (i.e., the ability to tailor a strategy to the specific task at hand, because no strategy is best all the time).

 Of course, cognitive skills play a huge role too, and are necessary to make all of these building blocks work.
 The diagram below summarises this breakdown.